jun9303/jun9303.github.io/_pages/about_me.md

 ### FELLOWSHIPS

-- **CTR Postdoctoral Fellowship** from *Center for Turbulence Research, Stanford University*, Oct.
+- **CTR Postdoctoral Fellowship** from the *Center for Turbulence Research, Stanford University*, Oct.
 2024 - Sep.
 2025
-  + Academic and financial supports for research on turbulence
+  + Funding granted by the United States Office of Naval Research (ONR)
-- **Departmental Graduate Fellowship** from *College of Engineering, University of California, Berkeley*, Aug.
+- **Departmental Graduate Fellowship** from the *College of Engineering, University of California, Berkeley*, Aug.
 2023 - Dec.
 2023
   + Selective departmental award offering stipends with full tuition and fee waivers
 - **[Overseas Ph.D.
 Scholarship](http://www.taekwanggroup.co.kr/homepage/eng/iljuFoundationIntro.do)** from *Ilju Academy and Culture Foundation*, Aug.
 2019 - Jul.
 2023
   + One of 6 recipients of the foundation's [Study Abroad Doctoral Program](https://educationusa.state.gov/scholarships/study-abroad-doctoral-program-ilju-academy-and-culture-foundation) in 2019
-  + Merit-based financial aids of $120,000 for promising Ph.D. students studying out of Korea
+  + Merit-based financial aids for promising Ph.D. students studying out of Korea
 - **[National Scholarship for Science and Engineering](http://www.kosaf.go.kr/eng/jsp/aid/aid02_01_01.jsp?ttab1=0)** from *Korea Student Aid Foundation*, Mar.
 2012 - Dec.
 2017
   + Full-tuition scholarship for undergraduates with strong academic performance